keanutaufan/cpp-dsa/DataStructure/BinarySearchTree/README.md

 The `successor` method returns the node with the next largest value in the tree.
 The method will first check whether the tree is empty, if it is, it will throw an exception.
-If the tree is not empty, the method will call the `_getReference` method to get a pointer to the node containing the value.
+If the tree is not empty, the method will call the `_get_reference` method to get a pointer to the node containing the value.
 If the value is not found, the method will throw an exception.
 If the value is found, the method will check whether the node has a right child.
 If it does, the method will traverse the right subtree until it reaches the leftmost node